Tata Power: Should you buy this retail favourite stock post Q1? - BusinessToday

 Tata Power Company Ltd, which had 44.47 lakh retail investors owning 22.91 per cent stake in the largest power company in India at the end of June quarter, reported a decent set of quarterly results.
 The Tata group firm beat the Street estimates on adjusted profit front by 4 per cent, thanks to a 2.5 times YoY profit jump in Odisha discoms and 19 per cent operating profit margin in solar manufacturing.
-That said, analysts are mixed on Tata Power's stock prospects.
+A couple of brokearges retained their 'Buy' on Tata Power post Q1 results.

 MOFSL said Tata Power's Q1 Ebitda came in 25 per cent above its estimate, backed by robust improvement in the Odisha distribution business as its AT&C losses narrowed and collection efficiency improved.
 It was also aided by a strong performance in the solar EPC business, and a higher contribution from the cell and module business with the facility operating at over 90 per cent utilization now, MOFSL said.